James Pain

 James Pain (1779 – 13 December 1877) was an English architect.
 Born into a family of English architects, his grandfather was William Pain, his father James Pain and his brother George Richard Pain.
 James Pain served as an apprentice to the architect John Nash of London.
 James and George Richard were commissioned by the Board of First Fruits to design churches and glebe houses in Ireland.
 In 1833, James Pain became one of the four principal architects of the Board of Ecclesiastical Commissioners.
 He settled in Limerick, Ireland.
 Many of his designs were produced in collaboration with his brother George Richard who practised in Cork.

 Biography

 Born in England, Pain came to Ireland c.
 1811 to supervise the construction of Lough Cutra Castle in Galway.
 He would remain in Ireland the rest of his life.

 Though often assumed to have lived as a bachelor, there is evidence to suggest that Pain was married to a Harriet Henman, who died in April 1834.
 Pain died on 13 December 1877, aged 97.

+Pain's remains were interred in the Vereker Family Vault, in the grounds of Saint Mary's Cathedral, Limerick, as recorded in the Cathedral burial register.